Why Environment of Care Checklists Matter

-An effective Environment of Care rounding checklist may ask questions such as (4):
+An effective Environment of Care Checklist may ask questions such as (4):

-- Does the room need to be rearranged to clear paths (with patient’s permission)?
+- Does the room need to be rearranged to clear paths (with the patient’s permission)?

-- Are all beds adjusted into locked position?
+- Are all beds adjusted into a locked position?

 - Are there any high, broken, or missing thresholds that need to be replaced?